 We’ve already had nights where the temperature dropped to zero: ZERO!!!
 My friends in Minnesota and Colorado and parts of Canada will roll their eyes at my reaction to their standard winter weather, but for me here in Piedmont North Carolina, it’s an extraordinary time.
-Soup doesn’t change anything outside, or move the calendar along any faster toward summertime heat; but it brings comfort, satisfaction, and pleasure to our table.
-So many possibilities, and so much goodness for a little up-front prep time.
+Somedays cold, some days sunny and warm.

 Curried Carrot Ginger Soup